google-marketing-solutions/creative-assistant/README.md

 Now you can interact with assistant by asking it various question.
 To end conversation enter `quit`, `bye` or `exit` as a message.

+> You can launch web version of Creative Assistant by running the following command:
+> `uvicorn creative_assistant.entrypoints.server:app`

 ## Disclaimer
 This is not an officially supported Google product.
 This project is not eligible for the [Google Open Source Software Vulnerability Rewards